 Without a system in place, pulling together the information requested from the health authorities would take hours.
 With Level it will take minutes.
 Simply log into the project where the incident occurred and you’ll have all the information of who worked with whom and when at your fingertips.
 Keep your crew safe and your blood pressure low with Level.
 Level Tip: Rome wasn’t built in a day, it was built brick by brick.
 Try Level for free and start with the intent of mastering one of the features we spoke about in this article.
 Once you get the hang of it, try another.
 Continue this system and before you know it, you’ll have an empire!

 COVID-19 has made us all rethink the idea of a handshake.
 Now, we have to rethink the way we manage our jobsites.
 Thankfully, Level - project management software for home builders and contractors - has made adapting to this new normal quick and easy.
 Yes, it takes a bit of work to get set up and get people on-boarded but once you do it, you can sleep easy knowing that your business and its people are safe.
 So, do you want to make compliance easy?
 Try Level for free until August 1st, 2020.
-If you don’t see results, schedule a call with us, and we’ll help.
+To learn more, request a demo.

 Construction sector and design industry resources